 For those seeking a more extended encounter with the golden monkeys, the golden monkey habituation permit is available.
 This permit costs USD 140 and offers a four-hour encounter with the golden monkeys.
 This experience allows visitors to observe the golden monkeys in their natural habitat and learn about their daily lives and habits.

-Trek Africa Tours can help you book the golden monkey permit and organize your trekking adventure in Mgahinga Gorilla National Park.
+Trek Africa Expeditions can help you book the golden monkey permit and organize your trekking adventure in Mgahinga Gorilla National Park.
 Our knowledgeable guides will accompany you on your trek and provide insights into the fascinating world of golden monkeys.

 In conclusion, Golden monkey trekking is an unforgettable experience that provides a unique insight into the world of primates.
 Uganda’s Mgahinga Gorilla National Park offers an excellent opportunity to observe these rare creatures, and with proper planning, you can embark on a memorable adventure that will create lasting memories.